CalebBarnes/go-htmx/README.md

 ## Getting Started

-To build and serve the application:
+To build and serve the application in production mode:

 - `pnpm start`